NEW BOOK - Have You Ever Looked - Available Now

 The morning light fails to break over the horizon, the darkness unwilling to release its grip on the coming day.
 Even the moon stands tall, peeking over the forested valley, framed low in the stone window.
 I hear the men in the foyer below, but make no attempt to move.
 They can do me no harm that I wouldn’t wish upon myself already.
 Their horses neigh from outside, sensing something sinister that they instinctually understand.

-“Dear God,” the Constable exclaimed.
+“Dear God,” the constable exclaimed.

 “Stay there Higgins.
 Do not come forward.”

-The Constable waited obediently in the doorway.
-The Inspector stepped close to the first horse and let out an audible gasp.
+The constable waited obediently at the base of the manor steps.
+The inspector knelt down in the dirt and let out an audible gasp.
 Both horses lay dead, their necks snapped, contorted in a most vile manner.
-The Inspector struggled to look away at the horror, his mind unwilling to accept what his eyes were showing.
+The inspector struggled to look away at the horror, his mind unwilling to accept what his eyes were showing.
+He shook from the trance and stepped away from the carriage.

 I hear footsteps climbing the rickety steps and know there is nothing I can do to prevent what’s coming.
 Charcoal clouds roll across the sky and the room dims in shadow.
 I tremble in a fetal position, a drumming beat pulsing in my head.